PPPRA offers equal opportunity to ex- temporary staff, official

 The Senator said that PPRA must find a way of absorbing the sacked casual staff who might be struggling to feed, just as he said that the investigative hearing was designed to give both parties the opportunity to fair hearing on the issues at stake.

-Also reacting to the allegation,the Head of Human Resources, PPPRA, Yusuf Muazu, in his submition said: “When PPRA wanted to employ new staff in the organisation, the Board set up a criteria which only three out of the 34 of the casual staff met.”
+Also reacting to the allegation, the Head of Human Resources, PPPRA, Yusuf Muazu, in his submission said: “When PPRA wanted to employ new staff in the organisation, the Board set up criteria which only three out of the 34 of the casual staff met.”

-Muazu explained that the three staff, comprised of one male and two female who qualified based on their qualifications and age, adding, “The casual staff were employed in 2011 but as at 2006, we had no provision for the employment of temporary staff.
-While we have condition of service, the casual staff were allow to work for six months, subject to renewal.
+Muazu explained that the three staff, comprised of one male and two females who qualified based on their qualifications and age, adding, “The casual staff was employed in 2011 but as in 2006, we had no provision for the employment of temporary staff.
+While we have the condition of service, the casual staff were allowed to work for six months, subject to renewal.

 “Two ladies from the casual staff were also recruited based on their qualification and age.